unixorn/awesome-zsh-plugins/README.md

 ### [zgen](https://github.com/tarjoilija/zgen)

 **Zgen** is a lightweight plugin manager for ZSH inspired by [Antigen](https://github.com/zsh-users/antigen).
-The goal is to have minimal overhead when starting up the shell because nobody likes waiting.
-It is currently not being actively maintained and I recommend you use the [zgenom](https://github.com/jandamm/zgenom) fork instead, which is.
+The goal is to have minimal overhead when starting up the shell because nobody likes waiting. **It is currently not being actively maintained** and I recommend you use the [zgenom](https://github.com/jandamm/zgenom) fork instead, which is actively maintained and extended.

 ### [zgenom](https://github.com/jandamm/zgenom)